MatteoCinti/monorepo-pnpm/readme.md

 #### Local Development

+- run `pnpm monorepo:init` to initialize the monorepo.

+  - update env files accordingly.

-run `pnpm monorepo-init` to initialize the monorepo. run `pnpm install` to install all dependencies. run `pnpm dev` to start the development server. run `pnpm build` to build the project. run `pnpm start` to start the production server.
+- run `pnpm install` to install all dependencies.

+- run `pnpm dev` to start the development server.

+- run `pnpm build` to build the project.

+- run `pnpm start` to start the production server.

 #### Docker Local Development

-run `docker compose -f ./docker/compose/docker-compose.dev.yaml build` to build the development server. run `docker compose -f ./docker/compose/docker-compose.dev.yaml up` to start the development server.
+- run `docker compose -f ./docker/compose/docker-compose.dev.yaml build` to build the development server.
+- run `docker compose -f ./docker/compose/docker-compose.dev.yaml up` to start the development server.

 Note: _the project is currently setup to run linter in development watch mode to enforce best practices while coding you can remove that easily tweaking the dev commands_